PostgreSQL For Loop

 Analyze the syntax:

 • label – If there is no label present at that time, the next iteration of the loop starts.
-That’s all, statements remaining in the loop body are skipped, controls return to the next loop control execution.
-But if the label is presented, the execution will be continued.
+That’s all; statements remaining in the loop body are skipped, and controls return to the subsequent loop control execution.
+However, if the label is presented, execution will continue.

 • WHEN condition: It is simply a boolean expression that specifies the condition to skip the current iteration of the loop.
-It is as simple that, if the condition is true, the current loop iteration is skipped and if the condition is false, the loop follows normal loop patterns then.
+It is as simple as if the condition is proper, the current loop iteration is skipped, and if the condition is false, the loop follows standard loop patterns.

 The continue statement sample query: